qingkaikong/blog/27_git_contribute_open_source_project/README.md

-# git workflow to contribute open source project
+# git workflow to contribute to open source project

-[Git](https://git-scm.com/) is a nice version control tool to work with, but how to use it collaborately with others, and contribute to some open source project using git has a steep learning curve, here, I will summary the main steps how you can contribute to a project.
+[Git](https://git-scm.com/) is a nice version control tool to work with, but how to use it collaboratively with others, and contribute to some open source project using git has a steep learning curve, here, I will summary the main steps how you can contribute to a project.

 There are many ways you can work on a forked repo, i.e. you can either clone it to a virtual environment, or copy it directly to you machine and add it to your path.
 I like clone the repo directly to my mac, and work inside the folder.
 Here, I will give a summary of my work flow when contribute to open source projects.
 I will use [Folium](https://github.com/python-visualization/folium) as an example.